davecranwell/badcaller/README.md

 - Add support for toggling modem into modes to support country-specific FSK/DTMF spec.
 - Perhaps some way of forcibly hanging up calls that are detected as dangerous
 - Attempting to dial out during a call, to detect a busy line and therefore keep the rating report on the screen for the call duration.
-- Better alerting through the favicon so a full page doens't need to be foregrounded all the time to get an idea of the caller.
 - Integrate another means of physical alerting that is more simple/brutal, like a flashing red light.
 - Packaging as a Chrome Extension so it requires no persistence as a web page at all
 - deno?